JustinBreedlove/BlockChain-DApp/README.md

 1) Running a local blockchain using `Ganache`
 2) Write a smart contract
 3) Build and test if the smart contract works using `Foundry`
-4) Deploy the smart contract to local blockchain using `Foundry`
+4) Deploy the smart contract to the local blockchain using `Foundry`
 5) Import your test account from `Ganache` to `MetaMask`
 6) Create your front-end that interacts with the smart contract functions and `MetaMask` wallet